thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ### Read (individual)

+Next, let's add middleware to handle reading an individual row from the `tracks` table.

-Then, install `boom` as a dependency, saving it to the `package.json` file.
+Start by installing `boom` as a dependency while saving it to the `package.json` file.

 ```shell
 npm install --save boom
 ```

-In a `routes/artists.js` file, type the following code.
+Back in the `routes/artists.js` file, add the following code.

+**NOTE:** Remember to require the `boom` dependency.

 ```javascript
 'use strict';